aptech/docs/docs/CR-getorders.rst

 ::

-    //Allocate a 5x100x3 dimensional array with each element equal to 0. a = arrayinit(5|100|3,0);
+    // Allocate a 5x100x3 dimensional array with each element equal to 0. a = arrayinit(5|100|3,0);

-    //Find the size of the dimensions in 'a' orders = getorders(a);
+    // Find the size of the dimensions in 'a' orders = getorders(a);

 After the code above: